 Except where benefits are specifically limited to in-network providers, if there are no Cigna Open Access Plus providers within a 25-mile radius of your home, benefits will be provided at the in-network level for any covered provider that is located within the 25-mile radius of your home, regardless of network participation of the provider.
-Outside the 25-mile radius surrounding your home, the normal in-network and out-of-network benefits will apply based on the provider's network status.
-You may want to inquire of the provider's status before obtaining services outside the 25-mile radius because services obtained from an out-of-network provider will be subject to out-of-network benefits.
+Outside the 25-mile radius surrounding your home, the normal in-network and out-of-network rules will apply based on the provider's network status.
+You may want to inquire of the provider's status before obtaining services outside the 25-mile radius, because services obtained from an out-of-network provider will not be covered by the Plan.